COOL, a Context Outlooker, and its Application to Question Answering and other Natural Language Processing Tasks: Methodology

 \subsection{Global Encoder}

-Given a question $q = \left \{ q^{1},...,q^{M} \right\}$ and a passage $p = \left \{ p^{1},...,p^{N} \right\}$, $M$, $N$ denote the total number of tokens in the question and passage, respectively.
-The global encoder, as a backbone of our proposed system, can be the encoder in any transformer-based model, such as BERT~\cite{devlin-etal-2019-bert}, ALBERT~\cite{lan2019albert}, and ProphetNet~\cite{qi-etal-2020-prophetnet}, etc.
+Given a question $q = \left \{ q^{1},...,q^{M} \right\}$ and a passage $p = \left \{ p^{1},...,p^{N} \right\}$, $M$, $N$ denotes the total number of tokens in the question and passage.
+The global encoder, as a backbone of our proposed system, can be the encoder in any transformer-based model, e.g., BERT~\cite{devlin-etal-2019-bert}, ALBERT~\cite{lan2019albert}, and RoBERTa~\cite{zhuang-etal-2021-robustly} with an encoder-only architecture, or ProphetNet~\cite{qi-etal-2020-prophetnet} with an encoder-decoder architecture.

-$h_{g} \in \mathbb{R}^{L \times H} $ is the obtained global representations, $L$ is the max length of the input sequence, and $H$ is the size of hidden units in the last layer of the global encoder.
+where $h_{g} \in \mathbb{R}^{L \times H} $ is the obtained global representations, $L$ is the max length of the input sequence, and $H$ is the size of hidden units in the last layer of the global encoder.